-The data structure allowed by THCIC erroneously assigns surgeons to surgical Page 41

-Hospital Comments, 1Q2008.txt procedures they did not perform.
+The data structure allowed by THCIC erroneously assigns surgeons to surgical procedures they did not perform.
 The data structure provided by THCIC allows for one attending and one operating physician assignment.
 However, patients frequently undergo multiple surgeries where different physicians perform multiple procedures.
-Assigning all of those procedures to a single 'operating physician' will frequently attribute surgeries to the wrong physician.
-THCIC chooses to only assign one surgeon to a patient encounter, not to each procedure.
+Assigning all of those procedures to a single operating physician' will frequently attribute surgeries to the wrong THCIC chooses to only assign one surgeon to a patient encounter, physician. not to each procedure.

 Furthermore, the data structure established by THCIC allows for a limited number of diagnoses and procedures.
 Patients with more than the limit for diagnoses or procedures will be missing information from the database.
-This is especially true in complex cases where a patient has multiple major illnesses and multiple surgeries over an extended stay.
-PROVIDER: Brackenridge Hospital THCIC ID: 335000 OUARTER: 1 YEAR: 2008 Certified with comments Comments not received by THCIC PROVIDER: West Houston Medical Center THCIC ID: 337001 QUARTER: 1 YEAR: 2008 Certified with comments Included in the discharge encounter data are discharges from our Rehabilitation unit, Geropsychiatric Unit, and Hospice which may skew the length of stay, deaths, and charge data.
-PROVIDER: Vista Hospital-Dallas THCIC ID: 359002 QUARTER: 1 YEAR: 2008 Certified with comments Patient Race for #1 should be 1, #4 should be 174, and #5 should be 6.
-PROVIDER: Baylor All Saints Medical Center-Fort Worth THCIC ID: 363000 QUARTER: 1 YEAR: 2008 Certified with comments Submission Timing Baylor estimates that our data volumes for the calendar year time period submitted may include 96% to 100% of all cases for that time period.
+Hospital Comments, 2Q2008.txt This is especially true in complex cases where a patient has multiple major illnesses and multiple surgeries over an extended stay.

+PROVIDER: Brackenridge Hospital THCIC ID: 335000 QUARTER: 2 YEAR: 2008 Certified with comments Comment not received by THCIC PROVIDER: West Houston Medical Center THCIC ID: 337001 QUARTER: 2 YEAR: 2008 Certified with comments Included in the discharge encounter data are discharges from our Rehabilitation Unit, Geropsychiatric Unit, and Hospice which may skew length of stay, deaths and charge data.
+PROVIDER: Baylor All Saints Medical Center-Fort Worth THCIC ID: 363000 QUARTER: 2 YEAR: 2008 Certified with comments Submission Timing Baylor estimates that our data volumes for the calendar year time period submitted may include 96% to 100% of all cases for that time period.
 The state requires us to submit a snapshot of billed claims, extracted from our database approximately 20 days following the close of the calendar year quarter.
 Any discharged patient encounters not billed by this cut-off date will not be included in the quarterly submission file sent in.
 Physician Identification All physician license numbers and names have been validated as accurate against a physician reference file that is derived from information provided by the Texas Board of Medical Examiners.
-Those physicians not yet assigned a state license number at the time of data submission are given temporary Page 42

-Hospital Comments, 1Q2008.txt numbers by the hospital for state reporting purposes.
+Those physicians not yet assigned by the Texas Board of Medical Examiners.
+Those physicians not yet assigned a state license number at the time of data submission are given temporary numbers by the hospital for state reporting purposes.
 Due to the "lag" time between when the physician is licensed and when THCIC receives the information, some physicians may remain unidentified in the THCIC Practitioner Reference Files.